Learning non-equilibrium diffusions with Schr\"odinger bridges: from exactly solvable to simulation-free: Results

 We use a similar setup to \cite{shen2024multi} and sample snapshots for $T = 10$ instants from the repressilator system.
 We show in Fig.~\ref{fig:figure4} the sampled data along with example trajectories.
 We run Algorithm \ref{alg:mvOU_OTFM_iterated} for 5 iterations and we compare in Fig.~\ref{fig:figure4}(b) the ground truth vector field to the SB vector field, both the fitted mvOU reference (at the final iterate of Alg.~\ref{alg:mvOU_OTFM_iterated}) and for a Brownian reference (as the first iterate of Alg.~\ref{alg:mvOU_OTFM_iterated} or equivalently the output of \cite{tong2023simulation}).
 As was found by \cite{shen2024multi, zhang2024joint}, iterated fitting of a global autonomous vector field for the reference process leverages multi-timepoint information and allows reconstruction of dynamics better adapted to the underlying system.

 We reason that the ``best'' mvOU process to describe the dynamics should resemble the linearisation of the repressilator system about its fixed point.
-Comparing the Jacobian of the repressilator system to the fitted drift matrix $\bm{A}$ in Fig.~\ref{fig:figure4}(c), the resemblance is striking -- in particular the cyclic pattern of activation and inhibition is recovered.
-For a quantitative assessment of performance, we show in Fig.~\ref{fig:figure4}(d) the averaged leave-one-out error for a marginal interpolation task: for each $1 < i < T$, Alg.~\ref{alg:mvOU_OTFM_iterated} is trained on the $T-1$ remaining timepoints with timepoint $t_i$ held out.
-The model is evaluated on predicting $t_i$ from $t_{i-1}$.
-For both the earth mover's distance (EMD) and energy distance \cite{rizzo2016energy} we find that average prediction accuracy improves with each additional iteration of Alg.~\ref{alg:mvOU_OTFM_iterated}.
+Comparing the Jacobian of the repressilator system to the fitted drift matrix $\bm{A}$ in Fig.~\ref{fig:figure4}(c), shows a clear resemblance -- in particular the cyclic pattern of activation and inhibition is recovered.
+For a quantitative assessment of performance, we show in Fig.~\ref{fig:figure4}(d) and Table~\ref{tab:repressilator_summary} the averaged leave-one-out error for a marginal interpolation task: for each $1 < i < T$, Alg.~\ref{alg:mvOU_OTFM_iterated} is run on the $T-1$ remaining timepoints with timepoint $t_i$ held out.
+The trained model is evaluated on predicting $t_i$ from $t_{i-1}$.
+For both the earth mover's distance (EMD) and energy distance \cite{rizzo2016energy} we find that prediction accuracy improves with each additional iteration of Alg.~\ref{alg:mvOU_OTFM_iterated}.

 We compare to SBIRR \cite{shen2024multi} with two choices of reference process: (i) mvOU and (ii) a general reference family parameterised by a feedforward neural network.
 The former scenario is thus comparable to mvOU-OTFM, whilst the latter considers a wider class of reference processes.
 We find that both methods offer an improvement on the null reference (iteration 0 of Alg.~\ref{alg:mvOU_OTFM_iterated}), and as expected SBIRR with a neural reference family outperforms the mvOU reference family.
 However, mvOU-OTFM achieves a higher accuracy than either of these methods which suggests that, while SBIRR is able to handle general reference processes and is thus more flexible, mvOU-OTFM trains more accurately.
 Furthermore, mvOU-OTFM is significantly faster, training in 1-2 minutes on CPU.
 By comparison, training of SBIRR requires at least several minutes with GPU acceleration.